 You should be doing this process at least twice a week if you’re really serious in your quest to get rid of bumps on the arms and legs.
 Once you get into the routine, try doing it three times a week to see if this gives you even better results.
 When not exfoliating, you should still be using a body lotion, cream or oil both morning and night.

 What’s the best kind of leave-on chemical exfoliator to use?

 When selecting an acid-based chemical exfoliant, you’ll want to choose a formula that, at the very least, contains lactic acid.
 This ingredient not only loosens cells but is also a humectant.
-This means it provides moisturizing comfort, which is very beneficial for dry skin and Keratosis Pilaris.
-Ideally, the formula would also include calming agents, which deliver visible soothing and anti-inflammatory effects.
-When the product is used regularly, it will flatten the bumps and minimize the appearance of redness or darkness.
+This means it provides moisturizing comfort, which is very beneficial for dry skin and keratosis pilaris.
+Ideally, the formula would also include calming agents, which deliver soothing and anti-inflammatory effects.
+When the product is used regularly, it will flatten bumps and minimize the appearance of redness or darkness.
 I personally use and recommend Smoothing Body Serum for my clients.
-It is formulated with three powerful types of acids (lactic, mandelic and glycolic) that literally resurface the skin to give FAST results.
-The serum also contains the soothing ingredients green tea, aloe, and allantoin so it helps give a calming effect.
+It is formulated with three powerful types of acid (lactic, mandelic and glycolic) that literally resurface the skin to give FAST results.
+The serum also contains the soothing ingredients green tea, aloe, and allantoin to mitigate irritation.

 Note: There are professional treatments that work on a deeper level to treat this condition, such as chemical peels and lasers.
 If my at-home recommendations aren’t doing enough, consult with a trusted doctor or skin care professional.

 Will this process get rid of the flakiness that I have on my body?